 If you’re about to make your mobile app work without network connectivity, here are some questions you need to have answers for.

 1 What data/ features should be available offline?

 Apps like Facebook let you view cached posts, reactions, friend requests, and a lot of other data while offline, whereas Netflix only shows manually downloaded content.
 You need to be clear on what users would do with your app while offline and so, what data you should cache.

-2 Should users be able to just consume data (read-only) or should they be able to perform actions while offline?
+2 Should users consume data (read-only), or should they perform actions while offline?

 3 If the latter, how should conflict resolutions be handled while syncing?

 One of the most important and time-consuming decision is conflict resolution.
 This will require multiple stakeholders to be involved and be one of the high-impact areas as data across channels will be modified.

 “If an offline user updates a document while another online user updates the same document at the same time, whose change will be included in the final version?”